Kees1958/W3C_annual_most_used_survey_blocklist/README.md

 Google's Manifest Mv3 now allows for 15.000 dynamic filter rules.
 This is the reason why I am experimenting with a "World's most used" version (currently < 10.000 rules).
 AdGuard is now fully Mv3 compatible. but they seem to maintain the old 5000 rules dynamic maximum.
-I think adblockers may use the 15.000 maximum to push quick fixes into production versions without updating their extension.
+I think adblockers may use the 15.000 maximum to push quick fixes into production versions without updating their extension, which means the new "World's most used" has little practical use.

                                                           SOURCES
 The blocklists are based on surveys of most used advertising and tracking technology (e.g. surveys of W3C, W3Tech and the